rhythmbrains/RhythmCateg-1/README.md

 Long, non-repeating rhythmic sequences are presented.
 The task is to (1) find a plausible pulse, and (2) synchronize finger tapping to it.

+All important parameters  can be found in `/lib/getMainExpParameters.m`.
+The file should be sufficiently commented to make sense.